myelintek/documentation/user/mlops.rst

 .. note::

-    :doc:`Track <track>` is a mechanism to keep track of the results, which avoids the trained results being overwritten by succedding pipeline runs.
+    :doc:`Track <track>` is a mechanism to keep track of the results, which avoids the trained results being overwritten by succeeding pipeline runs.
     It also enables visualizing the results data.
     More details could be found in the :doc:`track <track>` documentation.